SahilRamdoss/ChessAI/README.md

 This project is written in C++ version 20.1.8 and uses the following libraries:

 - **SDL3** - for rendering graphics
+- **libcurl** - for making API requests to Lichess REST API
+- **nlohmann-json** - for working with the JSON format returned by Lichess REST API
 - **A C++ Compiler** (e.g. g++, clang++)

 Make sure SFML is properly installed and linked before building.